campuscode/rails-guides-pt-BR/pt-BR/asset_pipeline.md

 config.assets.compile = true
 ```

-On the first request the assets are compiled and cached as outlined in
+On the first request the assets are compiled and cached as outlined in [Assets
-development above, and the manifest names used in the helpers are altered to
+Cache Store](#assets-cache-store), and the manifest names used in the helpers
-include the SHA256 hash.
+are altered to include the SHA256 hash.

 Sprockets also sets the `Cache-Control` HTTP header to `max-age=31536000`.
 This
 signals all caches between your server and the client browser that this content